 Catherine the Great’s Brooch

 Catherine the Great had an extensive collection of jewels, and emeralds were among her favorite gemstones.
 Emeralds are often found as hexagonal crystals, and the stone found in the Russian empress’s brooch is no exception.
-The silver-topped gold brooch features the 65 carat, six-sided mossy green stone in a double collet of tiny, rose-cut diamonds that are in turn surrounded by round, mine-cut white diamonds.
+The silver-topped gold brooch features the 65 carats, six-sided mossy green stone in a double collet of tiny, rose-cut diamonds that are in turn surrounded by round, mine-cut white diamonds.
 In 2010 the brooch sold for a cool $1,650,500.

 The Palmette Necklace

-As cleverly crafted as it is beautiful, this necklace has 11 deep green, somewhat bel-shaped Colombian emeralds that weigh from a little over 3 carats to over 12 carats.
+As cleverly crafted as it is beautiful, this necklace has 11 deep green, somewhat bell-shaped Colombian emeralds that weigh from a little over 3 carats to over 12 carats.
 Unusually, they have not been enhanced or oiled to bring out their clarity.
 They are arranged among 11 diamond palmettes, whose nearly colorless sparkle contrasts beautifully with the rich green of the emeralds.
 The necklace’s back chain is made of white diamond “leaves.”
 This astonishing piece was bought by a private collector in 2017 for more than $6 million.

 The Grand Muzos

-Collectors consider diamonds from the Muzo mines in the Colombian Andes to be the most rare and to possess the most luxurious shade of green.
+Collectors consider diamonds from the Muzo mines in the Colombian Andes to be the rarest and to possess the most luxurious shade of green.
 Two of these emeralds grace this pair of earrings, whose design is as elegant as it is simple.
 Each pear-shaped emerald hangs from a single white pearl which in turn hangs from a cushion-cut white diamond.
 The emeralds aren’t identical, as one weighs 23.34 carats, and the other weighs 23.18 carats.
 Despite the asymmetry, the earrings were sold twice.
 In 2012 they went for $4.2 million.
 In 2019, they were sold for $4.5 million.